mattstone22133/InteractiveDemos/README_BUILD_HTML.txt

 add it to environmental varibales path so cmake can find it when using `-G Ninja` https://github.com/ninja-build/ninja/releases/tag/v1.10.2 is the link I used

 You will need to have emscripten set up and be able to compile files using emcc.

+`emsdk` version `2.0.34` was used locally to compile to HTML; I have not made this a requirement but if issues arise, falling back to that sdk may help.